zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getmemberrefprops-method.md

 ## <a name="parameters"></a>Parameter
  `mr`
- [in] Das MemberRef-Token für die zugeordneten Metadaten zurückgegeben werden soll.
+ [in] The MemberRef token to return associated metadata for.

  `ptk`
- [out] Eine TypeDef oder TypeRef oder TypeSpec-Token, die die Klasse, die deklariert darstellt, das Element oder ein ModuleRef-Token, das die Modulklasse darstellt, die deklariert, das Element oder ein MethodDef, der den Member darstellt.
+ [out] A TypeDef or TypeRef, or TypeSpec token that represents the class that declares the member, or a ModuleRef token that represents the module class that declares the member, or a MethodDef that represents the member.

  `szMember`
- [out] Einen Zeichenfolgenpuffer für den Namen des Mitglieds.
+ [out] A string buffer for the member's name.

  `cchMember`
- [in] Die angeforderte Größe in Breitzeichen `szMember`.
+ [in] The requested size in wide characters of `szMember`.

  `pchMember`
- [out] Die zurückgegebene Größe in Breitzeichen `szMember`.
+ [out] The returned size in wide characters of `szMember`.

  `ppvSibBlob`
- [out] Ein Zeiger auf die binäre Metadatensignatur für das Element.
+ [out] A pointer to the binary metadata signature for the member.

  `pbSig`
- [out] Die Größe in Bytes der `ppvSigBlob`.
+ [out] The size in bytes of `ppvSigBlob`.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]